ajaymache/travis-ci-with-github/README.md

 - You can also verify if your build passed or failed by looking at the **_build batch_** on the top of the console as shown below:

 <p align="center"><img alt="see the logs" src="/misc/batch.png" height=90% width=90%></p>

+#### Thanks for taking time :alarm_clock: to stop by and please feel free to star :star:, fork :wrench: the repository or report any bug :beetle: in the code, in the issues section of the repository. :smiley: